 QBANK's strategy remains centred on sustainable growth through strong relationships with our Members; leveraging investments in technology and capability; streamlining the business through improved efficiencies; growing the business to achieve scale whilst maintaining strong levels of capital; fostering a strong risk culture; attracting and retaining the right people; and, building a high performance culture.

-Consistent with this strategy, and with the continued support of our Members, QBANK expects to achieve low single digit growth over the coming year with materially similar levels of underlying profitability.
+With the continued support of our Members, QBANK expects 3-5% growth in loans and profitability over the coming year.

-QBANK's activities expose it to a variety of financial and non-financial risks, close management of which is critical to overall results.
-QBANK's risks include credit risk, liquidity risk, funding risk, interest rate risk, operational risk and property risk.
+QBANK's activities expose it to a variety of financial and non-financial risks, including: credit risk (incorporating the impact of climate change on the value of portfolio securities); liquidity risk; funding risk; interest rate risk; operational risk; and, property risk.
 Further information on these risks and attendant management approach is disclosed in the notes to the financial statements.
-Other occurrences and developments that may influence the future prospects of QBANK include increased or changed regulation resulting in higher costs; lower income and restrictions on scope of operations; emerging technologies impacting market competitiveness; increasing competition from existing and/or new market entrants; and, further unexpected disruptions, both economic and social.
+Other occurrences and developments that may influence the future prospects of QBANK include increased or changed regulation resulting in higher costs, lower income and restrictions on scope of operations; emerging technologies impacting market competitiveness; increasing competition from existing and/or new market entrants; and, further unexpected disruptions, both economic and social, including unprecedented demand for skilled employees and the associated increase in remuneration costs to attract and retain staff.